 Next, you should make sure that your policy doesn’t have any other riders that you could potentially take advantage of.
 The two riders to be particularly aware of are accelerated death benefit and long-term care.

 An accelerated death benefit rider allows you access to a portion of your policy benefit if you’re terminally ill and have been officially diagnosed with a shortened life expectancy, usually two years or less.

-A long-term care rider helps you pay for the expenses associated with long-term care with if you cannot perform two of the six activities of daily living or you suffer from a severe cognitive impairment.
+A long-term care rider helps you pay for the expenses associated with long-term care if you cannot perform two of the six activities of daily living or if you suffer from a severe cognitive impairment.

 If your policy doesn’t have either of these riders, or receiving cash now outweighs their benefits, a life settlement is a good option to consider.